puckowski/Sling.js/README.md

 ## Components

 A component is a JavaScript class with a ```view()``` function that returns markup to render.

+Components may be nested, but lifecycle hooks for nested components will not be automatically called.
+This is done for performance reasons and to stay within production code budgets.

 ## Lifecycle Hooks